3 days in Rome

 The Pantheon

-Originally built as a temple dedicated to the entire mythology of the Roman gods, the Pantheon was converted for use as a Christian church in the early 7th century.
+Originally built as a temple dedicated to the entire mythology of Roman gods, the Pantheon was converted for use as a Christian church in the early 7th century.
 Inside you can see the tombs of some Italian monarchs and the tomb of the painter Raphael.

 Day 2: Visit the monuments and ruins of Ancient Rome